 A note on tracebacks and suppressed exceptions: As tracebacks are appended to original errors as suppressed exceptions, this can somewhat interfere with another type of exception that uses this mechanism: composite exceptions.
-Such exceptions can be created directly via Exceptions.multiple(Throwable...), or by some operators that might join multiple erroring sources (like Flux#flatMapDelayError).
-They can be unwrapped into а List via Exceptions.unwrapMultiple(Throwable), in which case the traceback would be considered a component of the composite and be part of the returned List.
-If that is somehow not desirable, tracebacks can be identified thanks to Exceptions.isTraceback(Throwable) check, and excluded from such an unwrap by using Exceptions.unwrapMultipleExcludingTracebacks(Throwable) instead.
+Such exceptions can be created directly via Exceptions.multiple(Throwable...), or by operators might join multiple erroring sources some that (like They can be unwrapped via Flux#flatMapDelayError). into а List Exceptions.unwrapMultiple(Throwable), in which case the traceback would be considered a component of the composite and be part of the returned List.
+If that somehow not desirable. tracebacks can be identified thanks to is Exceptions.isTraceback(Throwable) check, and excluded from such an unwrap by using Exceptions.unwrapMultipleExcludingTracebacks(Throwable) instead.